Dual LL.M./MPJ Degree with

-Washington University School of Law has partnered with the Tecnológico de Monterrey’s Escuela de Gobierno y Transformación Pública (the Graduate School of Government and Public Transformation) to deliver a dual Master of Laws (LL.M.) degree online.
+Washington University School of Law has partnered with the Tecnológico de Monterrey’s Escuela de Gobierno y Transformación Pública (the Graduate School of Government and Public Transformation) to deliver a dual master’s degree online.
 Tecnológico de Monterrey is the most prestigious private university in Mexico.
 It is fully accredited by the Southern Association of Colleges and Schools (SACS), and is a member of the European Consortium of Innovative Universities (ECIU).

-Graduates from this program earn an LL.M. in U.S. Law from Washington University School of Law, a top-20 American law school, and an LL.M. in Transnational Legal Practice from Tecnológico de Monterrey, a university ranked No. 1 in Mexico and No. 7 in Latin America.
+Graduates from this program earn an LL.M. in U.S. Law from Washington University School of Law, a top-20 American law school, and a Master in Transnational Legal Practice (MPJ) from Tecnológico de Monterrey, a university ranked No. 1 in Mexico and No. 7 in Latin America.
 The program can be completed in two to three years (24–36 months) on a full-time or part-time basis.